eriksjaastad/Speech-to-text/BUILD_TODO.md

 - **Option C:** Let user remap Spotlight/Raycast first, then use Option+Space

 **DONE when:**
-- [ ] Production hotkey is configured and working
+- [x] Production hotkey is configured and working
-- [ ] No conflicts with system hotkeys
+- [x] No conflicts with system hotkeys (except Superwhisper, which we are replacing)
-- [ ] Feels natural to use (matching Superwhisper muscle memory)
+- [x] Feels natural to use (matching Superwhisper muscle memory)

 ---